awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 If you don't see the **AWS Resources** button, choose **Window, AWS Resources** on the menu bar to show it\.

-## Create a Lambda Function With the Create Serverless Application Wizard<a name="lambda-functions-create"></a>
+## Create a Lambda function with the Create serverless application wizard<a name="lambda-functions-create"></a>

 You can use the AWS Cloud9 IDE to create a new Lambda function\.
-If you already have a Lambda function in your AWS account for the AWS Region you set earlier, skip ahead to [Import a Lambda Function](#lambda-functions-import)\.
+If you already have a Lambda function in your AWS account for the AWS Region you set earlier, skip ahead to [Import a Lambda function](#lambda-functions-import)\.

 **Note**
 This procedure describes how to use the **Create serverless application** wizard to create a single Lambda function based on function blueprints that are owned by AWS\.
-To create multiple Lambda functions at the same time, Lambda functions along with supporting components at the same time, or Lambda functions that are owned by entities other than AWS, skip ahead to [Create and Deploy Lambda Functions with the AWS Serverless Application Repository](#lambda-functions-create-repo)\.
+To create multiple Lambda functions at the same time, Lambda functions along with supporting components at the same time, or Lambda functions that are owned by entities other than AWS, skip ahead to [Create and deploy Lambda functions with the AWS Serverless Application Repository](#lambda-functions-create-repo)\.

 1. In the **Lambda** section of the **AWS Resources** window, choose where you want to create the function:
    + To create a single function by itself, choose the **Local Functions** heading\.